radareorg/radare2-book/scripting/loops.md

 mov r9, rdx
 ```

-There are different `foreach` types.
-One of the most useful - looping through instructions
+radare2 also offers various `foreach` constructs for looping.
+One of the most useful is for looping through all the instructions of a function:
-of the selected function:
 ```
 [0x004047d0]> pdf
 ╒ (fcn) entry0 42